Not a story about a Southern Unionist… well, actually… there are connections, but…

 According to her obituary in the Page News & Courier, in the summer of 1928, Mrs. Bouve…

 …wrote to the Luray Caverns management that she desired to write a book in which the cave would have a prominent place.
 They sent here a number of new views of the embellishment of her work.
 As far as is known . . . the book was never gotten ready for the press.
 She recently wrote Mrs. H.R.
 McKay, of Luray, who has been in correspondence with her, that she would have two books ready for the printer this last year, one of them a work for children and the other Silhouettes of Virginia.
 The latter was largely based on the writer’s recollections of Luray.
 It is not known where these books are actually on the market.

 Regretfully, Silhouettes of Virginia never went to press (…and after several years of hoping to find the manuscript… no luck!)

 Pauline “Lena” Carrington Rust Bouve died in New York City on December 2, 1928 as a result of complications from a surgery.
-Her daughter, Nan (Ann Winston) Gravvett was said to have inherited her mother’s ability to write and, by 1928, had “made a name as a writer.”
+Her daughter, Anne Winston Cabell Bouve “Nan” Garrett (wife of Claiborne Mauro Garrett) was said to have inherited her mother’s ability to write and, by 1928, had “made a name as a writer.”